Joe’s Juicing Tips

 - Feed produce through the juicer.
 If your juicer has more than one speed, don’t forget to down-shift from high to low for softer fruits.
 Most juicers come with a chart in the instruction manual to help guide you on speeds.
 Usually hard produce like apples and beets are on High and soft ones like spinach or cabbage are set to Low.

-*Read more info on how to juice specific fruits and vegetables in our How to Prepare Guide in this app.
+*Read more info on how to juice specific fruits and vegetables.

 - Rejuice your pulp.
 Once produce has been passed through the juicer, check to see if your pulp is still damp.
-If it is, pass it back through your juicer and you’ll be able to get more juice from the leftovers! (*Visit www.Rebootwithjoe.com/rebooting-faq to learn what to do with leftover pulp.)
+If it is, pass it back through your juicer and you’ll be able to get more juice from the leftovers! (*Read our tips on what to do with leftover pulp.)

 - Drink up and juice on.
 At this point, you should have a fresh juice ready for you to drink!
 Drink it as soon as possible because once it’s juiced it starts to lose nutritional value overtime.
 If stored properly, it can last up to 2 days max but remember that there are no preservatives in fresh juice (which is why we love it!) so it can go bad quickly.
 If you prefer it cold, pour over ice.